pyeve/eve/docs/features.rst

 only accept odd numbers for a certain field value; you can extend the validation class to validate that.
 Or say you want to make sure that a VAT field actually matches your own country VAT algorithm; you can do that too.
-As a matter of fact, Eve's MongoDB data-layer itself extends Cerberus validation by implementing the ``unique`` schema field constraint.
+As a matter of fact, Eve's SQLAlchemy data-layer itself extends Cerberus validation by implementing the ``unique`` schema field constraint.
 For more information see :ref:`validation`.